Documentation Decay

 Filling coverage gaps

 According to the Salesforce State of Service Report, teams with integrated knowledge management systems resolve support tickets 28% faster than teams managing documentation separately.
-Integration does not just mean speed.
-It means the documentation system knows when the product changes, so problems are caught hours after a release rather than weeks after a customer complaint.
+Integration means the documentation system is aware of product changes, so problems are caught hours after a release rather than weeks after a customer complaint.
+The goal of a self-updating help center is to make the quarterly audit unnecessary.
+Not by automating the writing, but by automating the detection of drift.

-The goal is not a perfect help center.
-The goal is a help center that is consistently getting less wrong over time.
 Start with your top 20 articles by traffic.
 Cross-reference them against your last 90 days of release notes.
 Fix the ones with active ticket correlations first.
 Archive what is deprecated.
-Build coverage gaps into your next article sprint.
+Build coverage gaps into your next content sprint.
 Then run it again next quarter.
+Teams that do this consistently spend less time on reactive fixes and more time building the kind of help center that actually reduces ticket volume over time.

 FAQs